-- Temporary housing can consist of a cash housing allowance, utilities, and/or employer-provided housing that, in any case, is (1) expected to be provided for 24 months or less and (2) is not your permanent residence or used toward your permanent residence.
-The value of temporary housing is excluded when determining whether your compensation is above the limit.
-(Housing that is not temporary should be included as compensation as of the date the housing is first provided.
-The value should be determined using the Total Assessable Compensation housing calculation.)
+- Temporary housing can consist of a cash housing allowance, utilities, and/or employer-provided housing that, in any case, is (1) expected to be provided for 24 months or less and (2) not your permanent residence or used toward your permanent residence.
+The value of temporary housing is excluded when determining whether your compensation is above the threshold.

 - You cannot work for the same employer from which you retired, regardless of the amount of compensation that you will receive.

-If you do not meet all of these rules, your pension benefits will be suspended, and you will be considered to have returned to active ministry.
-You may, however, apply for an exception to the rules so that you may continue to receive your pension while working in the Episcopal Church for pay after retirement.
-You must meet the following requirements in order to receive an exception.
+If you do not meet all of these criteria, your pension benefits will be suspended, and you will be considered to have returned to active ministry.
+You may, however, apply for an exception to the rules so that you continue to receive your pension.
+You must meet the following requirements in order to receive an exception:

 - Before beginning work, you must obtain the approval of the bishop (or, in the bishop’s absence, the Ecclesiastical Authority) of the diocese where you will be working.